-1. Once the last date to withdraw from a class has passed, students cannot request to be withdrawn; however, the instructor has the discretion to assign a withdrawal grade ("W"), or the grade earned.
+- 1. Once the last date to withdraw from a class has passed, students cannot request to be withdrawn; however, the instructor has the discretion to assign a withdrawal grade ("W"), or the grade earned.
 Instructors may, in certain instances, contract with the student to receive an Incomplete ("I") grade.
 See the SCC Grade Policy for stipulations related to "I" grades.
-Students may withdraw from classes until the date indicated in the Academic Calendar, which will be approximately as follows: Students can withdraw from 4week and 8-week classes approximately up to 1 week prior to the class's end.
-Students can withdraw from 8-, 12- and 16-week classes approximately up to 2 weeks prior to the class's end.

-- 2. Instructors will assign a withdrawal grade ("W") if a student: Requests a withdrawal prior to the last date to withdraw; has two consecutive weeks of absences and/or does not meet the class requirements before the last date to withdraw in a 12- or 16week classes, regardless of contact; has one consecutive week of absences and/or does not meet the class requirements before the last date to withdraw in 4 or 8-week classes, regardless of contact; is not meeting the requirements of the course before the last date to withdraw.
-The College reserves the right to extend the length of time allowed for consecutive absences in the event of a declared state of emergency by federal, state, or local government officials or for other extreme circumstances as determined by the College's Executive Leadership Team.#The College will assign a grade of "WE" (Withdraw - Emergency) to indicate that a withdrawal is the result of the COVID-19 state of emergency. - 3.
-Instructors are required to evaluate attendance weekly.
-If it is determined a student should be withdrawn due to absences, and has not already instigated the withdrawal, the instructor will process the withdrawal within 48 hours.
-The instructor will put an "L" in web attendance indicating the student's last date of academic activity; then issue a "W" (withdrawal) grade in WebAdvisor.#In addition, the instructor will deny the student's access to Canvas, when applicable. #For student withdrawals handled through the Office of Enrollment Management, an email will be sent to the instructor to inform him/her of the withdrawal.
+Students may withdraw from classes until the date indicated in the Academic Calendar, which will be approximately as follows: Students can withdraw from 4-week and 8-week classes approximately up to 1 week prior to the class's end.
+Students can withdraw from 12- and 16-week classes approximately up to 2 weeks prior to the class's end. - 2.
+Instructors will assign a withdrawal grade ("W") if a student: - a.
+Requests a withdrawal prior to the last date to withdraw; - b.
+OR has two consecutive weeks of absences and/or does not meet the class requirements before the last date to withdraw in 12- or 16-week classes, unless the instructor approves one additional week based on extenuating circumstances.
+No student should be allowed to remain in a course if the student has not attended or made academic progress for 21 consecutive calendar days, regardless of communication with the student. - c.
+OR has one consecutive week of absences and/or does not meet the class requirements before the last date to withdraw in 4 or 8-week classes, unless the instructor approves one additional week based on extenuating circumstances.
+No student should be allowed to remain in a course if the student has not attended or made academic progress for 14 consecutive calendar days, regardless of communication with the student. - 3.
+Instructors are required to evaluate attendance and participation weekly.
+The instructor must enter a withdrawal and a last date of attendance in Self-Service Attendance.
+The instructor will put an "L" in Self-Service Attendance indicating the student's last date of academic activity; then issue a "W" (withdrawal) grade in Self-Service Attendance. - 4.
+The College reserves the right to extend the length of time allowed for consecutive absences in the event of a declared state of emergency by federal, state, or local government officials or for other extreme circumstances as determined by the College's Executive Leadership Team.#The College will assign a grade of "WE" (Withdraw Emergency) to indicate that a withdrawal is the result of the COVID-19 state of emergency. - For student withdrawals handled through the Office of Enrollment Management, an email will be sent to the instructor to inform him/her of the withdrawal

-Revision: 10/19/2015 (procedures)
+Revision: 10/19/2015, 04/27/2020 (procedures)